Does Almond Milk Go Bad? How To Tell If It’s Spoiled?

 Homemade almond milk 3 – 4 days

-Store-bought almond milk lasts for 7 to 10 days of opening if sealed tightly and refrigerated, no matter if it’s the shelf-stable or refrigerated variety.
-Homemade almond drink has an even shorter storage time of it keeps for 3 to maybe 4 days.
-Store-bought almond milk is pasteurized, so it lasts longer in the fridge than homemade one.
+Once opened, almond milk lasts for 7 to 10 days if you seal it tightly and refrigerate it, no matter if it’s the shelf-stable variety or the one found in the refrigerated section.
+Homemade almond milk keeps for 3 to 4 days.

 Almond milk best by date

-As long as the date on the label is within the acceptable range, you can open the carton and check for any spoilage signs listed here.
+As long as the date on the label is acceptable, you can open the carton and check for any spoilage signs listed here.

 How Long Can Almond Milk Sit Out?

-The USDA recommends you should throw away all perishable foods that have been left out at room temperature for more than 2 hours.
-That period shrinks to 1 hour if the temperature is above 90°F (or 32°C).
+The USDA recommends you should throw away almond milk that’s been left out at room temperature for more than 2 hours.
+And if the temperature is above 90°F (or 32°C), you should do that after an hour.

 Of course, those periods apply only to open almond milk and almond milk sold refrigerated.
-Shelf-stable cartons aren’t perishable foods.
+Shelf-stable cartons aren’t perishable and they can sit at room temperature just fine as long as they’re sealed.

 How to Tell if Almond Milk Is Bad?